 Gambling addiction affects many people; unfortunately, there are no effective ways to collate data for gambling addiction.
 Most of the official stats for people with gambling addiction come from self-reporting by addicted gamblers.
 This means it is hard to get an obvious picture of how many people suffer from gambling addiction.
 However, there are some readily available figures, which we’ve listed below.

 In all instances, men are more likely to be addicts than females.

 Suicide is quite common among compulsive gamblers.
 If you’re contemplating suicide due to gambling-related problems or know someone who is, you should immediately seek help by calling suicide helplines.

-Below are some helplines for suicide prevention for US, Canada, UK, and Australia:
+Below are some helplines for suicide prevention in the US, Canada, UK, and Australia:

-If you need help for gambling addiction in the United States, New Jersey, there are many organizations available to help.
-They offer various forms of treatments including counselling, group meetings and medications.
+If you need help with gambling addiction in the United States or New Jersey, many organizations can help.
+These groups offer various forms of treatment, including counseling, group meetings, and medication.

-Below are a few options that can make your journey to responsible gambling much easier:
+Below are a few organizations that can make your journey to responsible gambling much easier:

 Overcoming your gambling addictions and adopting responsible gambling is not an easy task.
-However, it is possible with the right information like those we have provided above and a good level of commitment.
+However, it is possible with the correct information from organizations like those we have provided above.

 Gambling should be an entertaining activity that does not disrupt your life.
 You owe it to yourself and those you love to get past your addiction and start to gamble responsibly.